ttzhou/cldr/README.md

 Run `.dev/setup.sh` to setup local environment.
 The `Makefile` contains useful commands for dev related tasks.

 Open PRs from your fork against this repository's `main` branch.

+# changelog

+No changelog will be maintained until this package reaches stable status 1.0.0.
+Expect the possibility of breaking changes at any point until then.

 # TODOs